WMBA

-WBVP (1230 AM) and WMBA (1460 AM) are commercial radio stations based in Beaver County, Pennsylvania.
-The stations simulcast a news/talk radio format.
-The stations are owned by St. Barnabas Broadcasting, a division of the Saint Barnabas Health System, through licensee Sound Ideas Media, LLC.
+WMBA (1460 AM) is a commercial radio station based in Beaver County, Pennsylvania.
+It used to simulcast a news/talk radio format with WBVP.
+On September 16, 2023, WMBA switched to a country-rock hybrid called The Beaver.
+The station is owned by St. Barnabas Broadcasting, Inc., a division of the Saint Barnabas Health System.
 The studios and offices are on Seventh Avenue in Beaver Falls, Pennsylvania.

-WBVP’s power is 1,000 watts, using a non-directional antenna and is licensed to Beaver Falls.
-WMBA transmits with 110 watts during the daytime and 120 watts during the nighttime, also using a non-directional antenna, and is licensed to Ambridge, Pennsylvania.
-WBVP is simulcast on 250-watt FM translator W257EA at 99.3 MHz in Beaver Falls.
+WMBA transmits with 110 watts during the daytime and 120 watts during the nighttime, using a non-direction antenna, and is licensed to Ambridge, Pennsylvania.